-SCI 502 General Science for Teachers (3 Hours).
+SCI 502 (3) General Science for Teachers.
 A study of topics in astronomy, chemistry, geology, meteorology and physics.

-SCI 507 Earth Science (3 Hours An exploratory course dealing with basic concepts in geology, meteorology, and astronomy.
+SCI 507 (3) Earth Science for Teachers.
+An exploratory course dealing with basic concepts in geology, meteorology, and astronomy.

-SCIL 507 Earth Science for Teachers Lab (1 Hour).
+SCIL 507 (1) Earth Science for Teachers Lab.
 Laboratory experiments designed to expand subject matter taught in SCI 507.

-SCI 508 Cosmology for Non-Scientists (3 Hours).
+SCI 508 (3) Cosmology for Non-Scientists.
 A study of the structure, makeup origin, and evolution of the universe and objects in it.

-SCI 509 Earth History (3 Hours).
+SCI 509 (3) Earth History.
 The course studies history of the continents and oceans and the changes to the atmosphere through time.

-SCI 513 Computer Applications in the Teaching of Science (3 Hours).
+SCI 513 (3) Computer Applications in the Teaching of Science.
 This course includes computer concepts; programming in the Basic language; building modules for computer assisted instruction and computer aided instruction; problem solving on a microcomputer system.

-SCI 515 Earth and Space Science (3 Hours).
+SCI 515 (3) Earth and Space Science.
 This course is the study of Earth Science, Geology, and Meteorology.

-SCI 516 Physical Science I for Middle School Teachers (3 Hours).
+SCI 516 (3) Physical Science I for Middle School Teachers.
 This course is the study of properties and reactions of matter.

-SCI 517 Physical Science II for Middle School Teachers (3 Hours).
+SCI 517 (3) Physical Science II for Middle School Teachers.
 This course is the study of Physics, Astronomy and Technology that includes: (in Physics) measurement, force, motion, energy, simple and compound machines, electricity and magnetism, sound, light and heat; (in Astronomy) stars in the night sky, solar system, lunar phases, eclipses, earth seasons, galaxies and universe.

-SCI 518 Life Science for Teachers (3 Hours).
+SCI 518 (3) Life Science for Teachers.
 This course is the study of biochemistry, the cell, genetics, organ systems, natural selection, diversity, ecology and the property and reaction of matter.

-SCI 519 Environmental Science and Chemistry for Teachers.
-(3 Hours).
+SCI 519 (3) Environmental Science and Chemistry for Teachers.

-SCI 520 Methodology for Science Teaching (3 Hours).
+SCI 520 (3) Methodology for Science Teaching.
 This course includes exemplary teaching strategies and research-based methods, i.e. Inquiry-based learning, cooperative learning, and the use of technology.

-SCI 522 Environmental Science.
-(3 Hours).
-A general study of environmental problems created by various kinds of pollution and the effects of man's biophysical environment.
+SCI 522 (3) Environmental Science.
+A general study of environmental problems created by various kinds of pollution and the effects of man's bio-physical environment.

-SCI 523 Seminar in Science (3 Hours).
+SCI 523 (3) Seminar in Science.
 Provides the opportunity to discuss the most pertinent trends in science and to become familiar with current research.

-SCI 524 Elements of Astronomy (3 Hours).
+SCI 524 (3) Elements of Astronomy.
 Survey of solar and stellar systems, with emphasis on the historical and scientific development of astronomy.

-SCI 525 Hands-on Activity in Astronomy (3 Hours).
-This course is support for instructional competency in astronomy in Mississippi.
+SCI 525 (3) Hands-on Activity in Astronomy.
+This course is for instructional competency in astronomy in Mississippi.

-SCI 551 Hands-on Universe in Mississippi I (3 Hours).
-This course integrates mathematics, science and technology in the context of exciting astronomical explorations.
+SCI 551 (3) Hands-on Universe in Mississippi I. This course integrates mathematics, science and technology in the context of exciting astronomical explorations.
 This course addresses many of the goals set by the National Council of Teachers of Mathematics and the National Research Council for Math and Science Education.

-SCI 563 Problems and Issues in Science (3 Hours).
+SCI 563 (3) Problems and Issues in Science.
 Content in elementary science; aims and methods of instruction, new curricular developments.

-SCI 552 Hands-on Universe in Mississippi II (3 Hours).
+SCI 552 (3) Hands-on Universe in Mississippi II.
 Prerequisite: SCI 551.
 This course integrates mathematics, science and technology in the context of exciting astronomical explorations.
 This course addresses many of the goals set by the National Council of Teachers of Mathematics and the National Research Council for Math and Science Education.

-SCI 580 Science Technology and Environment (3 Hours).
+SCI 580 (3) Science Technology and Environment.
 An overview of contemporary topics in science and technology.
 The scientific and technical materials will be covered in detail, then the social consequences of applying or misapplying that knowledge will be examined.

-SCI 581 Operation Physics I (3 Hours).
-This course is the study of mechanics that includes: measurement, force and motion, simple machines and forces, and fluids
+SCI 581 (3) Operation Physics I. This course is the study of mechanics that includes: measurement, force and motion, simple machines and forces, and fluids.

-SCI 582 Operation Physics II (3 Hours).
-This course is the study of sound and light that include: measurement, sound, behavior of light, color and vision
+SCI 582 (3) Operation Physics II.
+This course is the study of sound and light that include: measurement, sound, behavior of light, color and vision.